China seeks hearts and minds with Tibetan resettlements

 “Now we have such nice houses, and because we’re taking in guests from other places, it’s improved our awareness about life,” she said.

-Bai Yingchun, deputy head of the Ngaba prefecture’s propaganda office, said “absolutely nothing was forced” in the resettlement programme.
+Bai Yingchun, deputy head of the Ngaba prefecture’s propaganda office, said “absolutely nothing was forced” in the resettlement program.

 “The lives of the herders in the Tibetan areas are very free.
 It’s not like what the outside world says,” he said.
 “They don’t have any restrictions at all.”

-Activists have expressed concern that China’s main aim with such programmes is to control a restive population, and that Tibetans have been given little option but to cooperate.
+Activists have expressed concern that China’s main aim with such programs is to control a restive population, and that Tibetans have been given little option but to cooperate.

 “It’s much easier to enforce administrative control over settled communities than over nomads in the grasslands, and also the Chinese authorities have aligned the policy with specific political objectives of eliminating separatism and eliminating expressions of Tibetan nationalism,” said Kate Saunders, spokeswoman for the International Campaign for Tibet.